-The Dayan-Touhami meeting was scheduled for September 16, and the U.S. administration was informed.
+A meeting between Dayan and Hassan Touhami, deputy head of the Egyptian government was scheduled for September 16, and the U.S. administration was informed.
 Dayan was to address the U.N.
 Assembly on September 18.
-He made a stopover in Paris and from there traveled unofficially to Morocco.
-Touhami’s position was rigid: Sadat would not shake hands with an Israeli leader as long as there was as much as one single Israeli soldier on Egyptian soil.
-Dayan responded by saying that that was no way to start a negotiation.
-Later on, Egyptian sources claimed that at that first meeting Dayan promised Touhami all of Sinai and that that promise made it possible for Egypt to continue the talks.
-Dayan vehemently denied this assertion; on the contrary, he said that he had told Touhami not to rely on a full Israeli withdrawal and that the Israeli settlements in Sinai would not be evacuated.
-In the same breath, he added that he was sure the sides would be able to reach a satisfactory arrangement.
-Whatever was actually said, Touhami left that meeting with the impression that Israel would be willing to withdraw from Sinai, which is what he then told Sadat.
-But even if he had not, the Egyptians needed such a declaration to justify to the Egyptian public their willingness to continue the process.
-Dayan and Touhami agreed to meet in about two and a half weeks’ time after consulting with their respective leaders.
-However, that second meeting took place only about two and a half months later.
-During the intervening time, Dayan ceaselessly looked for a way to bridge the gap between the sides and lead to a separate peace agreement with Egypt.
+Touhami was adamant: Sadat would not shake hands with an Israeli leader as long as there was as much as one single Israeli soldier on Egyptian soil.
+Dayan responded that that was no way to start a negotiation.
+Dayan later denied Egyptian claims that they had continued the talks after Dayan promised Touhami all of Sinai.
+Dayan insisted that he had told Touhami not to rely on full Israeli withdrawal or evacuation of Israeli settlements in Sinai, while assuring him that they could reach a satisfactory arrangement.
+Regardless, Touhami left believing that Israel would withdraw from Sinai, which he communicated to Sadat.
+The Egyptians agreed to continue talks, with a second meeting taking place only about two and a half months later.
+In the interim, Dayan ceaselessly sought ways to bridge their gaps and reach a separate peace agreement with Egypt.

-After the initial meeting with Touhami, Dayan proceeded to New York, ostensibly to address the U.N., but really to prepare for Carter’s Geneva conference.
-The US administration was still fixated on the Geneva conference outline – an ambitious but naïve attempt to bring all the sides together and resolve the conflict in one comprehensive conference.
-The United States had not yet realized that its insistence on including the Soviet Union in the process and the slim chance that such a conference would succeed were precisely what had motivated Sadat to seek an alternate route in the first place.
-Sadat, who had keen political instincts, realized that if the Palestinians or the Syrians or any other side had the right to veto the fate of Sinai, then Egypt would never get the Sinai Peninsula back.
-Sadat had even taken steps to neutralize Soviet influence in the region, and now the United States was, of its own volition, inviting the Soviets back.
-Thus, far from prying U.S. eyes, Israel and Egypt reached out to one another.
+After his initial meeting with Touhami, Dayan proceeded to New York, ostensibly to address the U.N., but really to prepare for Carter’s Geneva conference, on which the United Stated remained fixated, naively believing that they could resolve the conflict in one comprehensive conference bringing all the sides together, including the Soviets,seek an alternate route.
+Sadat, wary of Palestinian or Syrian interference and eager to neutralize Soviet influence, sought an alternate route – direct talks with Israel.